ahmad4528/circular_bar/README.md

-Animated progress circular bar using the f html, css and javascript.
+Animated progress circular bar using HTML, CSS, and javascript.